PavelKisliak/BitSerializer/README.md

 # BitSerializer
 ___
 The library is designed for simple serialization of arbitrary C++ types to various output formats.
 The historical purpose was to simplify the serialization of data for the http server.
-The good tests coverage helps to keep stability of project.

 This is second release of library and it's still in active development, currently it includes support for only one JSON format but with two kind of implementation - one of them is based on RapidJson and second on CppRestSDK.

-If you are see kind of issue, please describe it in «[Issues](https://bitbucket.org/Pavel_Kisliak/bitserializer/issues?status=new&status=open)» section.
+The good tests coverage helps to keep stability of project, but if you are see kind of issue, please describe it in «[Issues](https://bitbucket.org/Pavel_Kisliak/bitserializer/issues?status=new&status=open)» section.

 #### What's new in version 0.8:
 - [ ! ] The package for VCPKG was splitted into two: "bitserializer" (core without any dependencies) and "bitserializer-cpprestjson" (requires "cpprestsdk").